alcarola/TeXchat/README.md

 ##TODO##

+Make script for daemon.

+Use internal mathjax, make configurable.

-LaTeX source if clicking, should be copiable.
+Show LaTeX source only if clicking, should be copiable.

-Make script for daemon

 Make Moodle plugin?

+Translate into Swedish